Metropolitan Transportation Plan

 Parts of Edgefield County

-The MPT Update will engage the public continually and;
+The MTP Update engaged the public continually and included;

 Inventory existing transportation conditions in the ARTS region